Updated: 02/2026

 1408.05 Professional Services

 Business-related professional services, such as accounting services or legal consultation, may be purchased if required and specified in the approved business plan and IPE.
-Fees for such services will not exceed the usual and customary charge, which will be determined in consultation with RISE Program staff.
+Fees for such services will not exceed the usual and customary charge.
 Such purchases may require the initiation of service or consultant agreements consistent with State procurement regulations.